fabienmata/tidymodels/rmd.md

     ## 10 rec_rf   Preprocessor~ sens    0.785 0.00883     5 recipe       rand_f~     5
     ## # ... with 110 more rows

-Random forest models have the best accuracies and sensitivities.
-Which is good, because we only want to give credit to the good customers.
+Random forest models have the best accuracies and sensitivities, which is good.

-Since accuracy is not the best metric to compare models, let’s check the area under the roc curve :
+Since accuracy is not the best metric to compare models, let’s check the area under the roc curve, which gives a better overview:

 ``` r
 #plot the performance of each model by rank